 Use a ceramic weight (or other creative weight) if necessary to keep vegetables submerged.
 Leave about an inch of headspace from the top of the vessel.
 As the kraut ferments, it naturally produces carbon dioxide, which will cause everything to expand.

 Cover jar loosely with a lid.
-If you are using an airlock lid, such as the Preserved airlock lid, secure lid tightly on the jar.
+Or, if you are using an airlock lid from our Fermenting Vegetable Kit, add water into the airlock chamber and secure lid onto the jar.
+(If using a Pickle Pipe - stye airlock, no water is necessary).
 Let ferment in a dark spot (out of direct sunlight) at room temperature for a minimum of 5 days.
 Kraut can ferment for up to 30 days for a more complex and sour flavor.
 Taste the kraut every couple of days for your desired flavor.
 Transfer into the refrigerator to store for 6-12 months.